Rare Disease Day in Europe

-Rare Disease Day was created by EURORDIS and its Council of National Alliances in 2008 - and has grown steadily in momentum ever since!
+Rare Disease Day was created by EURORDIS-Rare Diseases Europe and its Council of National Alliances in 2008, and it has grown steadily in momentum ever since!

-Each year, EURORDIS coordinates Rare Disease Day at the international level, and with the National Alliances, patient organisations and other groups at the national and local levels.
+Each year, EURORDIS coordinates Rare Disease Day at the international level, as well as with the National Alliances, patient organisations and other groups at the national and local levels.

 At the European level, support for Rare Disease Day has been demonstrated in different ways, such as the 28 February 2011 release of the European Awareness of Rare Diseases Report, presenting the results of a Eurobarometer survey requested by the Directorate General for Health and Consumers (DG Sanco) and coordinated by the Directorate General Communication.
 The Directive 2011/24/EU on Patients’ Rights in Cross-border Healthcare was also adopted on 28 February 2011.